 - Valuing them, listening to and respecting them

-- Appointing and training at least two Designated Safeguarding Officers
+- Appointing and training at least two designated safeguarding officers

 - Sharing information about child protection and good practice with staff, volunteers, parents and children

-- Keeping our policy and procedures under review
+- Keeping our policy and procedures under review.

-Staff and volunteers working with children must:
+Volunteers, employees, participants, donors and trustees working with children must:

 - Ensure that any risk assessment for the activity takes children appropriately into account